 Prerequisite(s): A minimum "C" grade in CPSC 4810 or 4820; and DANA 4810 and 4820.
+Prerequisites are valid for only three years.

 Computing Science & Information Systems (CSIS)

 CSIS 1300 (3 CREDITS) (4:0:0) Systems Analysis & Design

 An introduction to the basic skills and techniques of systems analysis.
 Emphasis is placed on the role of the systems analyst in an organization and the involvement of people in the overall process.
 In addition, the following topics are covered: project life cycle; structured, object-oriented and agile methodologies; charting techniques; forms design; coding methods; observation; and interview techniques.
 Students will also complete the design of a small business application.